Coupled Domain-Boundary Variational Formulations For Hodge-Helmholtz Operators: Preliminaries

 An analog of the operator matrix $\mathbb{A}_k$ was found convenient in the study of the boundary integral equations of electromagnetic scattering problems \cite[Sec.
 6]{buffa2003galerkin}.
-It is known from \cite{claeys2017first} that the off-diagonal blocks of $\mathbb{A}_k$ independently satisfy generalized G{\aa}rding inequalities making them of Fredholm type with index 0.
+It is known from \cite{claeys2017first} that the off-diagonal blocks $\mathbb{A}_{\kappa}^{DN}$ and $\mathbb{A}_{\kappa}^{ND}$ of $\mathbb{A}_k$ independently satisfy generalized G{\aa}rding inequalities making them of Fredholm type with index 0.
 Injectivity holds when $\kappa^2$ lies outside a discrete set of ``forbidden resonant frequencies'' accumulating at infinity \cite[Sec.
 3]{claeys2017first}.
-In the static case $\kappa=0$, the dimensions of $\ker\left(\{\mathcal{T}_N\}\cdot\mathcal{SL}_0\right)$ and $\ker\left(\{\mathcal{T}_D\}\cdot\mathcal{DL}_0\right)$ are finite and agree with the zeroth and first Betti number of $\Gamma$, respectively. \cite[Sec.
-7]{claeys2017first}
+More explanations will be given in Section 3.
+In the static case $\kappa=0$, the dimensions of $\ker\left(\{\mathcal{T}_N\}\cdot\mathcal{SL}_0\right)$ and $\ker\left(\{\mathcal{T}_D\}\cdot\mathcal{DL}_0\right)$ agree with the zeroth and first Betti number of $\Gamma$, respectively \cite[Sec.
+7]{claeys2017first}.